grammyjs/website/site/docs/hosting/heroku.md

 - [Git installation instructions](https://git-scm.com/download/)
 - [Heroku CLI installation instructions](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

-Assuming that you already have them in your machine and `terminal` runs in root of our project's directory.
+Assuming that you already have them in your machine and, and you have a terminal open in the root of our project's directory.
-Now initialize a local `Git` repository by running this code in `terminal`:
+Now initialise a local git repository by running this code in your terminal:

 ```bash
 git init
 ```

-Next, we need to prevent unnecessary files to reach our production server, in this case `Heroku` server.
+Next, we need to prevent unnecessary files from reaching our production server, in this case `Heroku`.
-Create file named `.gitignore` in root of our project's directory.
+Create a file named `.gitignore` in root of our project's directory.
-Then add these list:
+Then add this list:

 ```
 node_modules/